7 essential New Orleans experiences

 Hannah, who has lived in New Orleans for 14 years, often draws maps for guests to get them to the Garden District, via the historic streetcar's St. Charles line.
 He recommends getting off at Jackson Avenue.

-"I specifically suggest that if guests are willing to have a cocktail-to-go -- which you should, it's part of the fun, free way of life here in New Orleans -- is to get a Bloody Mary at Igor's," Hannah said,
+"I specifically suggest that if guests are willing to have a cocktail-to-go -- which you should, it's part of the fun, free way of life here in New Orleans -- is to get a Bloody Mary at Igor's," Hannah said.

 Igor's is a 24-hour dive bar, complete with laundromat.
 From there, Bloody Mary in hand, start zigzagging the numbered streets, soaking up all the stately Garden District homes.